woocommerce/woocommerce/docs/contributing/deciding-pr-high-impact.md

 - Changes to **REST API endpoints**.
 - It's a **big PR** (i.e. adds several changes in many files).
 - It has **i18n changes** (for example, any file from `woocommerce/i18n` is modified).

+Note that security issues and fixes should all go through our [security reporting process](./reporting-security-issues.md).

 ## You should not mark a Pull Request as High-Impact if